chanmix51/Pomm/README.rst

 Note
 ****

-This is the development branch of Pomm.
-It might contain experimental features, bugs and some parts may not work properly.
-There are also good chances the documentation not to be up to date.
-If you intend to try Pomm or use it in Production, you should choose the `stable branch <https://github.com/chanmix51/Pomm>`_.
-If you are a developer and want to test, enhance or report bugs, feel free to brake and submit.
+This branch is still in Release Candidate state which means it might contain bugs or the documentation might be incomplete or inaccurate. **Testers welcome** Feel free to open bugs or talk with us on #pomm channel on freenode.

 What is Pomm ?
 **************
-**Pomm** is a *lightweight*, *fast*, *efficient* and *powerful* PHP object manager for the Postgresql relational database. **Pomm is not an ORM**, it is more like an object hydrator above PDO implementing the `identity map <http://en.wikipedia.org/wiki/Identity_map>`_ design pattern and proposing convenient functionalities.
+**Pomm** is a *lightweight*, *fast*, *efficient* and *powerful* PHP object manager for the Postgresql relational database. **Pomm is not an ORM**, it is more like an object manager over PHP's Postgresql interface implementing the `identity map <http://en.wikipedia.org/wiki/Identity_map>`_ design pattern and proposing convenient functionalities.
 Dropping the abstraction layer makes programmers able to take advantage of most of Postgresql's awesome features.

-Pomm works with PHP 5.3 and Postgresql 8.4 and above.
+Pomm works with PHP 5.3 and Postgresql 9.0 and above.

 You can reach